mahammadvaliyev/CO2-EOR/README.md

 # CO2-EOR
-Sensitivity study and Assisted History Matching in a shale gas reservoir using CMG.
+CO2-EOR study in a shale  reservoir using CMG.

 ## Summary